frankt716/cse-191-fall23/rec02.md

   = if false then true\
   = true

-Since a proposition evaluates to either true or false in any interpretation, we can exhaustively list all the possible values that (P ∧ Q) ⇨ R takes with a truth table.
+Since a proposition evaluates to either true or false in any truth value assignment, we can exhaustively list all the possible values that (P ∧ Q) ⇨ R takes with a truth table.

 | P     | Q     | R     | (P ∧ Q) ⇨ R
 | ----- | ----- | ----- | ----  |